mestatrit/Filezilla_Server_Logs_To_MySQL/README.md

 Password = password

-Script to launch the "runFilezillaLogs_ToMySQL.bat" program: java -jar "C:\\ Filezilla_Server_Logs_To_MySQL.jar"

-Placing these two files and the jar "Filezilla_Server_Logs_To_MySQL.jar" to C:\\

-Double click on the "runFilezillaLogs_ToMySQL.bat" file to start the program.
+Double click on the "runFilezillaLogs_ToMySQL.jar" file to start the program.
 You can check that everything went well by consulting the log file generated in the same place: "Filezilla_Server_Logs_To_MySQL.log."

 #To log the execution of the program
-you can use the tasks planner in Windows :
+You can use the tasks planner in Windows :

 Program script: C:\Program Files\Java\jre8\bin\java.exe